 This type of care must meet requirements of the Office of Early Childhood Division of Licensing, Board of Education or Municipalities.

 - Family Child Care – An individual licensed by the Office of Early Childhood Division of Licensing to provide care in their own home.
 Care can be provided for up to six full time children, with only two under the age of two years.
-Additionally, there can be up to three additional school age children before and after school (during the school year)
+Additionally, there can be up to three additional school age children before and after school.

-- Child Care Centers – Programs that provide care for children in larger group settings.
+- Child Care Centers – Programs that provide care for more than 12 children in larger group settings.
 Centers can be found in buildings and school settings.

 This type of care is informal and therefore does not require regulation by the State.
 This type of care is also referred to as Family, Friend and Neighbor care or Kith and Kin care.